Skip to content

 • You may both want

-• the highest level of Hospital Cover in case something goes wrong
+• one of the highest levels of Hospital Cover in case something goes wrong, but may not need coverage for some services such as pregnancy

 • a high level of Extras Cover to preserve your health and help you pay for health services that Medicare does not cover.